Zeioth/dooku.nvim/README.md

 npm install -g typedoc jdoc
 go install golang.org/x/tools/cmd/godoc@latest
 ```
 To check if all the dependencies are correctly installed, run `lua require("dooku")` to ensure the plugin is loaded, and then `:checkhealth dooku`.

+If you are certain the dependencies are installed, but checkhealth still show warnings, that means your executables were not correctly added to your path.
+Make sure you can manually run the commands `doxygen`, `typedoc`, `jsdoc`, `cargo`, and `godoc` on the terminal.

 ## How to instal
 lazy.nvim